cachiman/CachimanviDTI/CachimanviDTI readme.md

-# EviDTI
+# CachimanviDTI
-This is the implementation of EviDTI: Evidential Deep Learning for Guided Drug-Target Interaction Prediction
+This is the implementation of CachimanviDTI: Evidential Deep Learning for Guided Drug-Target Interaction Prediction

 ![image](framework.png)
 ## catalogue